samsolomon/advertisers/README.md

 Wordpress child theme for a reddit style newsboard for people in the advertising industry.

 - Upvote parent theme required.
+- Upvote only works with BuddyPress version 2.0.2 as of now.
 - Footer menu must be named 'Footer.'

 ## Upvote Installation Instructions